zulip/zulip-mobile/docs/howto/build-run.md

 * Commands once you've set up:
   * `react-native run-android` - build, then run on an active emulator or USB-connected device.
 This won't start the emulator automatically.

+    `Note`: If you are behind a proxy, It is recommended to run this command for the first time on an internet connection without a proxy.
+This is because some files need to be downloaded for initial setup of the application which requires an internet connection without a proxy.

   * `yarn build:android-nokeys` - build an APK in release mode, just skipping Sentry setup (which requires an authentication token) and skipping signing.
 The output APK will be at